arcusmaximus/SottrModTools/Documentation.md

 Apart from models, the Blender addon also supports importing and exporting animations (.tr11anim files).
 You can animate bone positions/rotations/scales and blendshape values.

-To find an animation to modify, you can use a binary template to browse the .tr11animlib files in e.g. tr11_lara.drm.
-These files map animation names to IDs, where the IDs correspond to the names of the .tr11anim files.
+To find an animation to modify, you can click the Play button in the Extractor to launch the game and log animations as they're played.
+You can also use a binary template to browse the .tr11animlib files in e.g. tr11_lara.drm — these files map animation names to IDs, where the IDs correspond to the names of the .tr11anim files.
-You can also check the appendix at the end of this page to find the IDs of the photo mode poses.
+Finally, you can check the appendix at the end of this page to find the IDs of the photo mode poses.

 Once you've found an animation you'd like to edit or replace, you'll want to do the following: